dbosak01/libr/README.md

 ```
 ### Using Summary Functions
-There may be times when you want to combine row-by-row with column-by-column
+There may be times when you want to combine row-by-row conditional
-vector operations.
-For example, let's say you want to calculate a mean
+processing with column-by-column vector operations.
+For example,
+let's say you want to calculate a mean and then perform conditional
-and then perform conditional, row-by-row processing on the mean.
+processing on that mean.
 This
 situation can be handled using the `calculate` parameter on the `datastep()`
 function.
 The function will execute the `calculate` block first, add any
 assigned variables to the data frame, and then execute the data step.
 Below